IEEE-NITK/Connect4-with-AI/Report.md

 <img width = "48%" height = "470" src = "Images/4.png"><img align = "right" width = "48%" height = "470" src = "Images/3.png">

 ## Conclusion

+The end product is a fully functioning AI that can play a fairly decent game against any average human.
+However, there are some notable improvements that we can make in some of the functionality.
+Since a particular state of the board can be reached through more than one sequence of moves, it is evaluated multiple times as the algorithm does not store previous values.
+Another improvement that can be done is making the GUI more customizable and user friendly.
+Finally, additional features such as game review and game statistics can also be implemented in future iterations.